LE BLOGUE DES EXERCICES,DU CONDITIONNEMENT PHYSIQUE ET DE L'ALIMENTATION-DE L'HYGIENE DE VIE/EXERCISES-CONDITIONING AND PROPER FOOD DIET BLOG.

 A Review of the Bench Press Literature

 Substantial research has been conducted regarding the bench press and its variants.
 Probably the most important yet overlooked component to bench press performance is the importance of technique.
 Less experienced lifters differ from more experienced lifters in setup strategies, execution strategies, and overall technique (Madsen & McLaughlin 1984).
+We recommend that beginners devote considerable time and attention to proper technique and reinforce good technique with every repetition performed.

 Researchers have debated the mechanisms behind the "sticky point," but we recommend that the sticky point not be thought of as a "point," but a "region."
 This region is characterized by a period of lower external force in relation to gravity resulting in a slowing of bar speed and a decrement in momentum.